 During the year the foreign exchange earned was Rs.
-90.49 Lac & foreign exchange used was Rs.11.84 Lac.
+13.48 Lac & foreign exchange used was Rs.11.17 Lac.

-35. CORPORATE SOCIAL RESPONSIBILITY (CSR)
+37. Corporate Social Responsibility (CSR)

-The Company comes under the criteria as mentioned in section 135 of the Companies Act, 2013 i.e Corporate Social Responsibility and accordingly the amount has been spent on CSR activities for the financial year 2022-2023 to comply with the requirements of necessary social expenditure which is Rs.
-15.17 Lac (2% of the average net profit of the immediate preceding three financial years).
-The CSR Committee has been formulated on 30th March, 2022 as per the applicable provisions of the Act and the Composition of the committee is provided above in this report.
+The Company comes under the criteria as mentioned in section 135 of the Companies Act, 2013 i.e Corporate Social Responsibility and accordingly the amount has been spent on CSR activities in the financial year 2021-2022 to comply with the requirements of necessary social expenditure which is Rs.
+10.20 Lac (2% of the average net profit of the immediate preceding financial years).
+The constitution of CSR Committee was applicable for FY 2021-22, subsequently the CSR Committee is formulated and the composition is also given above in the report.